odinuv/web/articles/problem-solving/index.md

 A more concrete description of how to start working on the project is in [FAQ section](/course/faq/#how-to-start-working-on-the-project).

 ## Do not reinvent the wheel
 Do not write code for everything.
-There are existing tools and practices that are uses in each discipline (you would not start to build a house by planting a tree).
+There are existing tools and practices that are used in each discipline (you would not start to build a house by planting a tree).
 I understand, that it can be overwhelming for beginners to learn about simple framework and templating engine, but these are tools that are used regularly and you can have them for free.

 A lot of people only learn the basics and start programming (including myself).
-They ignore the ecosystem and tools used in given field.
-There are good reasons to learn something new:
+They ignore the ecosystem (e.g. [Componser](/walkthrough-slim/slim-intro/#composer)) and tools used in given field.
+After some time, they spot the patterns and recurring tasks and they start to build "frameworks".
+The problem is, that usually others have already made better frameworks and they already have thousands of users.
+There are good reasons to use work of others and to learn how to use existing tools:

 - Highly productive professionals often benefit from wide variety of tools that they know.
-- By using the right tools, you can achieve the result faster, although you will study longer.
+- By using the right tools, you can achieve the result faster, although you will study longer (but you only study once, than you can produce many web applications more efficiently).
-- You are learning means to work with other programmers -- you will have some common knowledge and methods.
+- You are learning means to work with other programmers -- you will have some common knowledge of tools used in the field.
 - You are proving that you can do it -- your future employer might not use Slim framework and Latte templating engine, neither PHP, but you proved that you can learn and understand some technology so he can hire you and train you in something else.
 And you also learned a lot about web standards that are universal along the way.